Teradata/jaqy/README.md

 ## Test

-While Teradata Jaqy can be built on either Windows or Linux platforms, the tests are designed for Linux platforms only, due to the fact that the EOL for Windows and Linux are different.
+While Jaqy can be built on either Windows or Linux platforms, the tests are designed for Linux platforms only, due to the fact that the EOL for Windows and Linux are different.